 One of the benefits of being registered professionals is that RECEs have a say in the governance of their profession.
-Members in good standing can nominate candidates for Council — or run for Council themselves — and vote in the election.
+Members in good standing can run for Council, or encourage a colleague to run, and vote in the election.

-Serving on Council is an exceptional opportunity to build public trust and confidence in the profession.
-Council members can share their professional experience, gain new leadership skills and connect with RECEs across the province.
-Through their work on committees, they oversee policy direction, and make decisions related to entry to practise requirements, ethical and professional standards, and professional misconduct, incompetence and incapacity.
-All of these decisions play a big part in shaping what RECEs do, every day, in their professional practice.
+Council members help build public trust and confidence in the profession.
+Through their work on committees, they oversee policy direction and make decisions related to entry to practice requirements, ethical and professional standards and professional misconduct, incompetence, and incapacity.
+All these decisions play a big part in shaping what RECEs do every day in their professional practice.

-If you’re considering running for Council, this is what you need to do:
+If you’re considering running for Council, this is what you need to know:

 - Confirm that you are in one of the districts up for election.